srlarissa/qrcodegenerator/README.md

 6. A resposta será um JSON contendo a URL do QR Code gerado e armazenado no S3.

 ---
-## Decisões de Arquitetura e Estrutura do Projeto
+## Arquitetura e Estrutura do Projeto

 ---